St3venAU/ArmorStandTools/README.md

 Inspiration
 -----------
-I wanted to create an armor stand for each kit in my mini-game Fortress Wars that acts out its special ability.
+I wanted to create an armor stand for each kit in my mini-game that acts out its special ability.
 I quickly became frustrated with trying to use commands and numeric values to position the legs, arms, body and head of each armor stand, so I created this plugin which allows you to do all of this with ease.
 Among other features you can create any pose you wish just by holding right click on the tools and moving your cursor up and down on the armor stand.
-You can then generate the summon command that will re-create the armor stand at any time.
+The plugin can also generate a summon command that will re-create the armor stand at any time.

 Compatibility
 -------------
-- Spigot/CraftBukkit 1.8.x
+- Spigot/CraftBukkit 1.8 - 1.9.x

 Features
 --------